Home > Business > Human resources > Operational preparation for employment: training and recruiting future talents

 Individual operational preparation for employment

-To recruit with the POEI, the one and only contact person is Job center.
-The employer can create and manage their requests online by connecting to their business space on the site pole-emploi.fr.
+To recruit with the POEI, the one and only contact person is Job centre.
+Employers can create and manage their applications online by logging on to their company space on the pole-emploi.fr.

-First, Pôle emploi helps the company choose a candidate.
-This selection is made on the occasion of a tripartite interview which brings together the company, Pôle emploi and the candidate.
-The objective of this interview?
-Evaluate the candidate's motivation and identify the skills they will need to acquire through training.
+First, Pôle emploi helps the company to choose a candidate.
+This selection is made during a tripartite interview which brings together the company, Pôle emploi and the candidate.
+The aim of this interview?
+To assess the applicant's motivation and identify the skills that they will need to acquire through the training.

-It is then necessary to develop a Training courses.
+The next step is to draw up a Training courses.
 Among other things, this means:

-1/ Define educational objectives and skills to develop
+1/ Define the learning objectives and skills to be developed

-Then, the company signs an agreement with Pôle emploi, the candidate and the training organization.
-This agreement specifies the objectives, duration, expected date of employment and the type of employment contract covered.
+The company then signs an agreement with Pôle emploi, the applicant and the training organisation.
+This agreement specifies the objectives, the duration, the projected date of recruitment and the type of employment contract targeted.

-To recruit via POEC, the company must contact its OPCO.
+To recruit via the POEC, the company must contact its OPCO.

-To summarize, operational preparation for employment makes it possible to train the future employee before hiring.
-The company can thus very precisely target the skills to be acquired through training.
-The new employee is operational as soon as he arrives in the company.
-Free of charge, fast and tailor-made, POE is therefore a win-win system.
+In short, operational job preparation enables future employees to be trained before they are recruited.
+The company can then target very precisely the skills to be acquired through the training.
+The new employee is operational as soon as he or she joins the company.
+Free, fast and tailor-made, the POE is a win-win situation.

 Our expert